prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 #### Finding The Optimal Classification Threshold

-By default, most pre-built classification models & algorithms will just use a 50% probability to discern between a positive class prediction (delivery club signup) and a negative class prediction (delivery club non-signup).
+By default, most pre-built classification models & algorithms will just use a 50% probability to discern between a positive class prediction (loan status approved) and a negative class prediction (loan status rejected).

 Just because 50% is the default threshold does not mean it is the best one for our task.